soraliu/zsh-ghf/README.md

 # EBFC

-Inspired from the Ebbinghaus forgetting curve.
+Inspired by the Ebbinghaus forgetting curve.

 ## Prerequisites

 - terminal-notifier

-In osx, you can exec the following codes
+On OSX, you can exec the following codes

 ```bash
 brew install terminal-notifier